hunyadi/md2conf/CONTRIBUTING.md

 We actively welcome your pull requests.
 Keep changes concise to help reviewers.
 Make sure you focus on a single bugfix or a single feature.

+### Version Management

+This project uses [`setuptools_scm`](https://github.com/pypa/setuptools_scm/) to manage versioning.
+Versions are automatically derived from Git tags.

+- **Release versions** are created when building from a commit that has a Git tag (e.g., `v1.2.3`).
+- **Development versions** are generated when building from a commit that is not tagged.
+The version number will include a suffix indicating the commit hash and distance from the nearest tag (e.g., `1.2.3.dev1+gabcdef`).

+This approach ensures that every build has a unique and identifiable version without manual updates.
+Before creating a release, ensure you have tagged the commit appropriately.

 ### Prerequisites

 Python is installed.
 Minimum version we support is Python 3.10.